pashariger/engineering-policy/self-assessment.md

 ## V. Hiring
 1. What is our lead generation process?
 Are we measuring the ROI on different methods and adjusting accordingly, or spraying and praying?
 2. Have we thought through our interview process & pipeline?
 Do we have the right experience to vet candidates?
 If not, how do we compensate for this?
 Do we follow up on references?
+3. Do we have clearly defined criteria for grading candidates on "Must haves", "Nice to haves", and "Important" characteristic?
+Are our interviewers in sync on those criteria?
-3. Once a hire is made, do we have a trial period?
+4. Once a hire is made, do we have a trial period?
 How long is it?
 Are expectations clearly communicated and performance measured?